My latest book Running Down a Dream: Your Road Map to Winning Creative Battles came out last year.

 I wanted Derek to blurb my book for two reasons.
 First, Derek is known as a musician, speaker and, entrepreneur.
 I thought it was important to have a blurb from someone that wasn’t “just” a writer.
 Second, I respect Derek’s work so much that it would be personally meaningful to have his name on my book.

 The problem was, I had no real angle to ask for the blurb.
-I didn’t know him well enough to lean on our relationship (in fact, he didn’t realize until after doing the blurb that we had exchanged emails and I’m pretty sure he doesn’t remember meeting me… I was pretty unmemorable in that moment) and I didn’t want to come at him sideways through a mutual friend.
+I didn’t know him well enough to lean on our relationship (in fact, he didn’t realize until after doing the blurb that we had exchanged emails and I’m pretty sure he doesn’t remember meeting me… I was pretty unmemorable at that moment) and I didn’t want to come at him sideways through a mutual friend.

 So I just asked.

-I sent him a short email telling him about the book, why I thought he would like the book, and dropping in the fact that it was being published by Steven Pressfield’s publishing company.
+I sent him a short email telling him about the book, why I thought he would like the book and dropping in the fact that it was being published by Steven Pressfield’s publishing company.

 And then I just asked.